 More about the Catalogue

-Purpose:Initiatives have been sorted according to their intended purposes, namely formal higher education (with the intention to obtain a higher education degree or credits), formal primary/secondary education, language learning, social inclusion/active citizenship, employment, teacher training and ‘Other’.
-These categories have been inspired by the indicators for measuring integration that have been agreed by the European Union in the Zaragoza Declaration (see page 16).
-These indicators are social inclusion, active citizenship, education and employment.
+Most of these categories have been inspired by the indicators for measuring integration that have been agreed by the European Union in the Zaragoza Declaration (see page 16).
+These indicators are social inclusion, education and employment.

 For the sake of classifying FDL initiatives, all initiatives contributing towards a formal education degree have been put under ‘formal higher education’ or ‘primary/secondary education’.
-Initiatives (often in the form of Apps and online courses) that aim at provide instruction on civic integration, such as vocabulary for navigating health or social security systems, or courses related to democratic values, fall under ‘social inclusion/active citizenship’.
-FDL explicitly for language learning has been separated into the ‘language learning’ category, though this can also overlap with ‘social inclusion/active citizenship’.
+Initiatives (often in the form of Apps and online courses) that aim at provide instruction on civic integration, such as vocabulary for navigating health or social security systems, or courses related to democratic values, fall under ‘social inclusion’.
+FDL explicitly for language learning has been separated into the ‘language learning’ category, though this can also overlap with ‘social inclusion’.
 FDL initiatives that aim at teaching employability related skills fall under ‘employment’.
 A separate category has been created for ‘teacher training’ since there are a handful of initiatives that aim to train teachers that work with migrants/refugees, via FDL.
 Also, another category that was added during the second study was ‘Infrastructure’ to document those initiatives that provide technical support and access to infrastructure.

 Some initiatives use various types of technology and resources.
 Specifications regarding the technology and/or pedagogy used can be found in the description of the initiative.

-This categorisation is linked to the ‘tagging’ on this website.
-In some instances, initiatives will be double and triple tagged with they fall into several categories.
+This categorisation is better visualized through ‘tagging’ on the MOOCs4inclusion website.
+In some instances, initiatives are double and triple tagged with they fall into several categories.
 This enhances the search functionality.